 How will I be billed for my water?

 Most customers have an Automatic Meter Read (AMR) meter.
 Through cell phone technology, we automatically read the meter the first business day of each month.
-The water bill is mailed to the customer in the form of a blue postcard.
+The water bill is mailed to the customer in the form of a colored postcard.
 You can pay your water bill by mailing a check, paying on-line through our website, or enrolling in ACH (automatic withdrawal out of a checking or savings account).

 I am interested in estimating my water usage.
 What are some average numbers that I can use to make these calculations?